micromdm/nanodep/docs/operations-guide.md

 Enable extra debug logging for the device assigner component specifically.

+#### -debug-syncer

+* additional debug logging of the device syncer

+Enable extra debug logging for the device syncer component specifically.

 #### -duration uint

 * duration in seconds between DEP syncs (0 for single sync) (default 1800)